welcome to DuchenneXchange- a positively charged Duchenne muscular dystrophy community.

 condition: Duchenne Muscular Dystrophy, Becker Muscular Dystrophy

 Duchenne/Becker muscular dystrophy (DMD/BMD) is a genetic disorder that develops in boys.
 It is caused by a mutation in the gene for dystrophin, a protein that is important for maintaining normal muscle structure and function.
 Loss of dystrophin causes muscle fragility that leads to weakness and loss of walking ability during childhood and teenage years.
 A specific type of mutation, called a nonsense (premature stop codon) mutation is the cause of DMD/BMD in approximately 10-15% of boys with the disease.
 Ataluren (PTC124) is an orally delivered, investigational drug that has the potential to overcome the effects of the nonsense mutation.
-This study is a Phase 2a trial that will enroll boys with nonsense mutation DMD/BMD who have lost independent mobility due to the disease.
-This study will evaluate the safety and tolerability of ataluren (PTC124) and will also evaluate efficacy outcomes in this patient population.
+This study is a Phase 2a trial that enrolled boys with nonsense mutation DMD/BMD who have lost independent mobility due to the disease.
+This study evaluated the safety and tolerability of ataluren (PTC124) and also evaluated efficacy outcomes in this participant population.

 intervention: Ataluren (PTC124)

 mechanism of action: Stop codon read through to promote dystrophin production